angenibai/informatics-leaderboard/admin/README.md

 1. Go to [Firebase Console](https://console.firebase.google.com/project/informatics-leaderboard)
 2. Download a new private key from Project Settings > Service Accounts
 3. Move the private key to the `data/` directory inside `admin/` (create directory if necessary)
-4. Create a new file `setup.sh` with the following code
+4. Create a new file `setup.sh` in `data/` with the following code

 ```
 export GOOGLE_APPLICATION_CREDENTIALS="/path/to/admin/data/service-account-key.json"
 ```

+Replace the path string with the actual path to the service account key that you just downloaded.

 ### Install ts-node